Baby, it was cold outside. It even chilled this page. Have patience, it loads slowly. Lots of video.

 To Sir, with Love (Britain, 1967)

 Sidney Poitier stars in this true story of a black immigrant in inner-city London who gets a job as a teacher in an inner-city London school and wins over his classroom of rebellious white students to the better values in life: respect, hard work, and ultimately, love.
 Scottish lass Lulu sings the title song.
 Plenty of extras on the Blu-ray.
-To rediscover.

 Lenny (U.S., 1974)